Stephen D. Brodie

 • Represented Citibank, as agent, in a $600 million term loan to certain affiliates of the Durst Organization secured by a blanket mortgage on six office buildings located in Manhattan.
 The term loan refinanced approximately $300 million of existing mortgage debt on three of the properties (including approximately $120 million outstanding to Citibank).
 The bank group also financed a $400 million revolving credit facility to the Durst Organization.
 The revolving credit facility is secured by pledges of economic and equity interests in the six mortgage borrowers and in two additional Durst affiliates, which affiliates own other office properties in Manhattan.

 • Represented the Geneva division of a major U.S. bank in a $100 million secured revolving credit facility.
-The loans are secured by a first lien on a portfolio of artworks owned by a Cayman Islands trust.
+The loan was secured by a first lien on a portfolio of artworks located in New York and owned by a Cayman Islands trust.

-• Represented a major U.S. commercial bank in a workout of a multimillion dollar loan facility to a group of companies involved in direct sales fashion for women.
+• Represented a major U.S. commercial bank in a workout of a loan facility to a group of companies involved in direct sales fashion for women.

-• Represented a private bank in a $110 million loan secured by art works and Manhattan real estate.
+• Represented a U.S. private bank in a $110 million loan secured by artworks and Manhattan real estate.

 • Represented a major financial institution in a term loan to a New York art gallery.
 The loan was secured by all the gallery’s assets, as well as artworks from the gallery owner’s personal collection.